-The rest of the 100 (in alphabetical order): Lisa Lambert, National Grid
+26 – 100 in alphabetical order: Lisa Lambert, National Grid Partners

-Lisa Lambert, former managing partner at venture capital firm Westly Group, this year rejoined the corporate venturing community as senior vice-president and chief technology and innovation officer at UK and US-listed energy utility National Grid.
+Lisa Lambert, who spent a year and a half as managing partner at venture capital firm Westly Group, rejoined the corporate venturing community in January last year as chief technology and innovation officer, founder and president for UK and US-listed energy utility National Grid.

-Before joining Westly two years ago, Lambert had worked at Intel Corporation for 19 years as vice-president and managing director of corporate venturing unit Intel Capital’s software and services group.
+Before joining Westly in 2016, Lambert had worked at Intel Corporation for 19 years as vice-president and managing director of corporate venturing unit Intel Capital’s software and services group.

-Lambert was also founder and MD of Intel Capital’s Diversity Fund, and she led global investments in more than 100 companies and produced top decile returns, including seven flotations and over 30 trade sales.
+Lambert was also founder and managing director of Intel Capital’s Diversity Fund, and she led global investments in more than 100 companies and produced top decile returns, including seven flotations and over 30 trade sales.

 National Grid had previously explored venture investing under Daniel Hullah, who subsequently joined GE Ventures in 2016.